samofoke/front-end-challenge/README.md

 # This is an SPA app using ergast API

 ### running the app
-- you will jsu run `npm start`
+- you will just run `npm start`

 ### The packages used
-- react-router-dom
 - material ui v5
 - framer-motion
+- react- scroll
 - axios